biswajitsc/NaiveEntailNet/README.md

-# MemNetProject
+# EntailNet
-Implementing and trying to improve memory networks to create an inference engine.
+Implementing and trying to improve neural networks to solve the entailment problem.